Actyx/Actyx/web/developer.actyx.com/blog/2020-09-21-designing-csharp-pond.md

 tags: [Actyx Pond CSharp C#]
 ---

-One of the many projects we’re pushing forward in Actyx currently is a port of the [Actyx Pond V2](./2020-07-24-pond-v2-release) from TypeScript to C#.
+One of the many projects we’re currently pushing forward at Actyx is a port of the [Actyx Pond V2](./2020-07-24-pond-v2-release) from TypeScript to C#.

 C# and TypeScript build on very different foundations.
 Both are modern multi-paradigm languages;
 both have somewhat dynamic function dispatch mechanisms; but the typical C# program is still very much concerned with the _runtime type_ of objects, as modelled by the CLR.
-TypeScript meanwhile is all about _type shapes_ (or duck typing): The type system itself quite strong, but its _reality_ does not carry over into the (JavaScript) runtime.
+TypeScript meanwhile is all about _type shapes_ (or duck typing): The type system itself is quite strong, but its _reality_ does not carry over into the (JavaScript) runtime.

-One way this difference in typing plays out is "union types."
-Union types are a cornerstone of TS programming, and prominently feature in our TS Pond interfaces.
+One way this difference in typing plays out is _union types_.
+Union types are a cornerstone of TypeScript programming, and prominently feature in our TypeScript Pond interfaces.
 But C# does not have an exact equivalent.
-In this blog post we are looking at ways to preserve the TS interfaces, without giving up idiomatic C#.
+In this blog post we are looking at ways to preserve the TypeScript interfaces, without giving up idiomatic C#.

 <!-- truncate -->

 The C# equivalent of unioning any two types is clunky: An `Either<A, B>` type, no matter how `Either` is implemented, does not automatically cover values of type `A`.
-Contrary to TS, values of type `A` or `B` would have to be explicitly wrapped into `Either<A, B>`.
+Contrary to TypeScript, values of type `A` or `B` would have to be explicitly wrapped into `Either<A, B>`.

 The actually idiomatic alternative to union types in C# is to just use a common interface among all